Skip to main content

 import { EntitySchemaRegistry, AggregateChanges } from "@woltz/rich-domain";

-abstract class PrismaToPersistence<TDomain> extends Mapper<TDomain, void> {
+abstract class PrismaToPersistence<TDomain, PrismaClient = PrismaClientLike> extends Mapper<TDomain, void> {

 // Required: registry for field mapping